 Dog Owners’ Liability

 • In addition to being subject to civil liability, the owner of a dangerous dog that kills a person is guilty of involuntary manslaughter.
-An involuntary manslaughter conviction carries up to 15 years imprisonment, a fine of up to $7,500, or both.

 • The owner of a dangerous dog that attacks a person and causes serious injury, other than death, is guilty of a felony punishable by up to four years imprisonment, a fine not less than $2,000, community service work for not less than 500 hours, or any combination of these penalties.
 Serious injury means a permanent, serious disfigurement, serious impairment of health, or serious impairment of a bodily function.